 DIGITAL FILES DOWNLOAD

-The digital files used in this tutorial are available for purchase for through the link below.
-Download includes the following;
+The digital files used in this tutorial are available for purchase in two options;

-- 27-page pdf technical drawing package with full dimensions – PREVIEW DRAWINGS
+- 27-page technical drawing package with full dimensions – PREVIEW DRAWINGS

 The aim is to design a sleek looking wardrobe with plenty of storage space.
 The GA drawing above shows the wardrobe we will be designing.
 The intent is to create a contemporary wardrobe, so to achieve this effect, we’ll be using flush sliding doors, LED downlights and push-to-open hinges on the drawers.